jolibrain/deepdetect/README.md

 Caffe version :

-By default DeepDetect relies on a modified version of Caffe, https://github.com/beniz/caffe/tree/master_dd_integ
+By default DeepDetect automatically relies on a modified version of Caffe, https://github.com/beniz/caffe/tree/master_dd_integ

 Implementation:
 The code makes use of C++ policy design for modularity, performance and putting the maximum burden on the checks at compile time.
 The implementation uses many features from C++11.